Voice Search: How to optimize your brand’s presence.

 Voice search is now a meaningful part of the consumer experience.
 Brands should consider doing the following.

 - Determine which assistant is most critical to optimize around.
-Each assistant has its own strong points (e.g. some say Echo offers a great product search experience, but not necessarily a good experience when looking for general information).
+Each assistant has its own strong points (e.g. some say Google Voice Search offers a great product search experience, but not necessarily a good experience when looking for general information).
 The list of assistants continues to expand, and the web offers some great takes on which one’s best.
 From a marketer’s perspective, it’s important to think about:

 - Your targeted personas, their user journey, and how voice search plugs into—and throughout—their sales journey.